-- 1. A glyph SHOULD have its meaning defined by associating the glyph with at least one ontology definition.
-Definitions are RECOMMENDED to be from the Sequence Ontology for nucleic acid components, from BioPAX for other components, and from the Systems Biology Ontology for interactions.
+- A glyph SHOULD have its meaning defined by associating the glyph with at least one ontology definition.
+Definitions are RECOMMENDED to be from the Sequence Ontology for sequence feature glyphs, from the Systems Biology Ontology for molecular species glyphs , and from the Systems Biology Ontology for interaction glyphs.
 If no applicable terms are available in the preferred ontology, proposal of a new glyph SHOULD be accompanied by a request to the ontology maintainers to add a term for the undefined entity. - 2.
 A glyph SHOULD be relatively easy to sketch by hand (e.g., no high-complexity images or precise angles required). - 3.
 A glyph specification MUST indicate which portions of the glyph are the "interior" for purposes of color fill. - 4.
 A glyph specification SHOULD show the glyph in its preferred relative scale with respect to other glyphs. - 5.
 A glyph SHOULD be specified using only solid black lines (leaving color and style to be determined by the user, as noted below). - 6.
 A glyph SHOULD NOT be similar enough to be easily confused with any other glyph when written by hand, or when scaled either vertically, horizontally, or both. - 7.
 A glyph SHOULD NOT include text (note that associated labels are not part of the glyph).